Have you heard about THE biggest celestial event of science coming up on August 21st?

 Plan a Picnic and Craft with the Kids: This is a wonderful moment to share with your kids.
 Set aside everything else and plan a day dedicated to making this day memorable for them, too.
 Bring the awe and wonder of the day by sharing fun facts about the total eclipse, making an eclipse craft (DIY solar viewers are popular) and plan a picnic that your entire family will enjoy.
 If they’re old enough, this could be one of those magical memories that they’ll bring with them into adulthood.

 Don’t let the day pass you by without celebration, it truly is a remarkable occurrence and you should be part of this moment in history.
 So take the day off work, order those solar viewing glasses and get the countdown started.
+Looking for other glasses?
+Check out these anti blue light glasses!

 How will you be celebrating August 21st, 2017?